ebi-uniprot/uniprot-manual/help/uploadlists.md

 #### Further queries involving your UniProtKB data sets

 After you have submitted your data, you are forwarded to a query result page showing the correspondence of submitted identifiers (from external databases, or obsolete UniProtKB identifiers) with current UniProtKB accession numbers.
-You can use the [basket](http://www.uniprot.org/help/basket) , download and align services like in any query result, as well as [reconfigure the table layout](http://www.uniprot.org/help/customize) ("Columns") or add additional constraints to your query.
+You can use the [basket](http://www.uniprot.org/help/basket), download and align services like in any query result, as well as [reconfigure the table layout](http://www.uniprot.org/help/customize) ("Columns") or add additional constraints to your query.

-Jobs have unique **identifiers** , which (depending on the job type) can be used in queries (e.g. to get the intersection of two sequence similarity searches).
+Jobs have unique **identifiers**, which (depending on the job type) can be used in queries (e.g. to get the intersection of two sequence similarity searches).
 Job identifiers and the related data are kept for 7 days, and are then deleted.

 #### Unmapped identifiers